opf/openproject/docs/system-admin-guide/faq/README.md

 - You can block the user in the user list under "Administration".
 The LDAP sync does not change the status and the user does not count into the active users anymore.
 - The user can be released through an attribute in the LDAP or through an OpenProject LDAP group.
 Then the permission for this user can be removed in the LDAP and the user cannot use the LDAP authentication for OpenProject anymore.
 In this case the user still needs to be blocked or deleted in OpenProject.

+## How can I access the log files or increase the log level?

+Please have a look at [these instructions](../../installation-and-operations/operation/monitoring).

 ## [FAQ for authentication](../authentication/faq)